Multi-faith week – promoting understanding and challenging stereotypes

 What are we doing in the Pre-Prep?

-Our Year 2 pupils came to visit the Year 3 classrooms in the Prep School to collaborate on a multi-faith week project.
+Our Year 2 pupils visited the Year 3 classrooms in the Prep School to collaborate on a multi-faith week project.
 The two year groups explored lots of different religious symbols and recreated them in their own style.

 Mrs Pitman